ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## I have VMware Solutions Dedicated - vCenter Server with NSX-V, IBM Cloud Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
 What do I need to do to keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-vcs}

-The End of General Support for vSphere 6.5 and 6.7 is 15 October 2022.
+General support for vSphere 6.x ended on 15 October 2022.
+For IBM-provided licenses, IBM has negotiated an extension to support vSphere 6.5 and 6.7 until 4 November 2022 so that you can complete your migrations.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

 In addition, the vCenter Server instances with vSphere 6.5 or 6.7 typically run NSX-V 6.4.
 NSX-V 6.4 is End of General Support on 16 January 2022 and end of technical guidance on 16 January 2023.
 See more on VMware Official Product Lifecycle Matrix.
 An exclusive support agreement between VMware and IBM to support NSX-V until 31 December 2023 exists.